Low

 Pollen levels in Washington are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Washington is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Washington is expected to be higher, with mild pollen conditions.

-Tomorrow's pollen forecast for Washington is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Washington is expected to be higher, with mild pollen conditions.

 Washington, DC sits in a humid subtropical climate zone where a long growing season, mild winters, and abundant green space combine to produce one of the more challenging allergy environments on the East Coast.